UPSC Prelims Syllabus

 |Fundamentals of Geography (Physical Geography)||Principles of Indian Geography|

 History Syllabus for UPSC Prelims

-Ancient History, Medieval History and Modern History are the major categorisation of Indian History.
+Ancient History, Medieval History and Modern History are the major categorizations of Indian History.
 Every section has its own importance to understand the chronology of Indian History thoroughly.
 Out of these, Modern History has its own importance as per the past UPSC trends.
-For topic-wise detailed coverage of the History Syllabus for UPSC Prelims refer to the below table:
+For topic-wise detailed coverage of the History Syllabus for UPSC Prelims refers to the below table:

 |Ancient History||Medieval History||Modern History|